Emory-AIMS/Repair/README.md

 This repository is designed for a robust PARAFAC2 tensor factorization method for irregular tensors with a new low-rank regularization function to handle potentially missing and erroneous entries in the input tensor.

-Before running the codes you need to import Tensor Toolbox Version 2.6 which can be downloaded from: https://www.sandia.gov/~tgkolda/TensorToolbox/index-2.6.html
+Before running the codes you need to import Tensor Toolbox Version 2.6 and N-way which can be downloaded from: https://www.sandia.gov/~tgkolda/TensorToolbox/index-2.6.html

 To start, you need to run: "Run_This.m" file.
 You can select if you want to use the robust version or not: